CHC-Index/CHC-Index/README.md

+NOTE: Due to the temporary inaccessibility of the anonymous repository, we are unable to upload the latest refactored code and README file.
+We will upload them as soon as the server is restored.
+In the meantime, our code is temporarily available at https://github.com/CHC-Index/CHC-Index (**with no author information revealed**).

 # 1 Introduction

 This is a description of the code used for the experiments described in the paper entitled Cohesiveness-aware Hierarchical Compressed Index for